Import an Azure Web App as an API

 For more information, see About API Management.

-OpenAPI specification versus wildcard operations
+OpenAPI definition versus wildcard operations

-• If an OpenAPI specification isn't provided, API Management generates wildcard operations for the common HTTP verbs (GET, PUT, and so on).
+• If an OpenAPI definition isn't provided, API Management generates wildcard operations for the common HTTP verbs (GET, PUT, and so on).
 Append a required path or parameters to a wildcard operation to pass an API request through to the backend API.

 With wildcard operations, you can still take advantage of the same API Management features, but operations aren't defined at the same level of detail by default.
 In either case, you can edit or add operations to the imported API.